rust-lang/rfcs/text/0000-guaranteed-tco.md

 This feature allows guaranteeing that function calls are tail-call optimized (TCO) via the `become` keyword.
 If this guarantee can not be provided by the compiler an error is generated instead.
 The check for the guarantee is done by verifying that the candidate function call follows several restrictions such as tail position and a function signature that exactly matches the calling function (it might be possible to loosen the function signature restriction in the future).

+This RFC discusses a minimal version that restricts function signatures to be exactly matching the calling function.
+It is possible that some restrictions can be removed with more experience of the implementation and usage of this feature.
+Also note that the current proposed version does not support general tail call optimization, this likely requires some more changes in Rust and the backends.

 # Motivation
 [motivation]: #motivation